 Melbourne Festival of Creative and Performing Arts 2014

-The Melbourne Festival Art and Architecture Trail brought a blur of colour, music and excitement, throughout the weekend the streets were packed with people.
-This year over 70 local homes, businesses, halls and churches hosted nearly 120 artists in the heart of Melbourne featuring a variety of mediums and styles of work all of which will be for sale from £5 to £5000!
+Everyone enjoyed a late summer splash of colour and energy as Melbourne came alive as a hub for the creative and performing arts each September.
+This year over 70 local homes, businesses, halls and churches will be opening their doors to nearly 120 artists in the heart of Melbourne featuring a variety of mediums and styles of work all of which will be for sale from £5 to £5000!